-On Wednesday’s posting, we promised to follow our cold, hard facts about stonewalling with a healthy alternative.
-The first step of overcoming stonewalling is to stop the discussion.
-If you keep going, you’ll find yourself exploding at your partner or imploding, neither of which will get you anywhere other than one step farther down the relationship cascades that lead to separation.
+The most effective way to counteract stonewalling in your relationship is a healthy alternative called physiological self-soothing.
+But first, you both need to stop the discussion using the “time out” signal that you’ve determined works for both of you.
+If you keep going, you’ll find yourself exploding at your partner, or imploding and stonewalling, neither of which will get you anywhere other than one step farther down the relationship cascade that leads to separation.

-The only reasonable strategy, therefore, is to let your partner know that you’re feeling flooded and need to take a break.
+The most reasonable strategy is to let your partner know that you’re feeling flooded and need to take a break.
 It’s crucial that during this time you avoid thoughts of righteous indignation and innocent victimhood.
 Many people find that the best approach to self-soothing is to focus on calming the body through a meditative technique.
 Here’s a simple one:

 - Think of a neutral signal that you and your partner can use in a conversation to let each other know when one of you feels flooded with emotion (for more about flooding, refer to here) This can be a word or a physical motion, e.g. “Collywobbles!” or “Hocus-pocus,” or simply raising both hands into a stop position.
 Come up with your own!
 If you choose a ridiculous signal, you may find that the very use of it helps begin to diffuse tension.